wikimedia/eventgate/README.md

 There should be no difference between the kind of events that `mapToErrorEvent` returns and the kind of events that your instantiated `EventGate` can handle.
 `eventGate.produce([errorEvents])` should work.
-If your `mapToErrorEvent` implementation returns  null for any given failed `event`, no error event for that pair will be produced.
+If your `mapToErrorEvent` implementation returns `null` for any given failed `event`, no error event for that error will be produced.
 This allows `mapToErrorEvent` implementations to decide what types of Errors should be produced.